|Shopify||v1||GA||Supports production Shopify online accounts|

 Now you want to click the Show inactive Admin API permissions drop down in order to configure what data you would like to be able to pull from Shopify.

 This will drop down a bunch of permissions that you can change.
-Make sure that you change whatever you would like to pull from and then click the Save button in the top right corner.
+Configure the permissions as needed, and then click the Save button in the top right corner.

 Once you have clicked Save, this popup will appear.
 Click the Create app button.